dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 Input: I do not know about @you but i am feeling 22
 Output: I do not know about you but i am feeling

-5. Stemming
+5. **Stemming**

-In Stemming, we convert the words to it's base form.
+Stemming refers to a simpler version of lemmatization in which we mainly stemming just strip suffixes from the end of the word.

 ```python
 def stemmer_text(text):